hvanbakel/CsprojToVs2017/README.md

 * `--no-backup` will not create a backup folder
 * `--assembly-info` keep Assemnly Info in a file
 * `--target-frameworks` specific target frameworks
+* `--output-path` will not create a subfolder with the target framework in the output path